Franz Treichler: Early and private life

 Treichler was born on 14 November 1961 in Fribourg.
-His father is Brazilian and his mother is a German-speaking Swiss.
-He enrolled in Fribourg Conservatory in 1971 and then attended Lausanne Conservatory, where he studied classical guitar.
+His father is Brazilian and the former editor of the Portuguese language division of Swiss Radio International.
+His mother is a German-speaking Swiss.
+Treichler enrolled in Fribourg Conservatory in 1971 and then attended Lausanne Conservatory, where he studied classical guitar.
 He was introduced to rock music artists such as Pink Floyd and Jimi Hendrix by his older brother.
 Moving to Geneva in 1977, he was introduced to the burgeoning punk rock movement.

 In 1979, Treichler formed the band Johnny Furgler & the Raclette Machine, which became Fribourg's first punk rock band.
 The band featured Cesare Pizzi on bass and Jacques Schouwey on drums while Treichler sang and played guitar.
 Pizzi was replaced by Heleen Wubbe at the same year and the band changed their name to Jof & the Ram.
 The band's self-titled EP was recorded and released in 1979 and 1981, respectively; Jof & the Ram broke up in 1983.
 During this time, Treichler also played guitar in the punk rock band Schizoids.
 In 1981, along with Schouwey and Wubbe, he became the co-founder of Fri-Son concert hall in Fribourg.

-Treichler is married to his Jof & the Ram bandmate, Heleen Wubbe.
-They reside in Geneva.
+Treichler was married to his Jof & the Ram bandmate, Heleen Wubbe.
+They resided in Geneva.
+Heleen died in February 17, 2023, from cancer.